 Rev 1: modified based on comments from offline discussions.

 Rev2: modified baesd on the comments from offline discussions and added resolutions for comments in Clause 3.2 and Clause 9.4.2.219.

+Rev 3: change HE Beacon to ER Beacon, modified clause 10.7.5.1 Rate selection for non-STBC Beacon and non-STBC PSMP frames, and clause 9.4.2.219 HE Operation element.

 Interpretation of a Motion to Adopt